VadimAib/Twine-to-UnrealEngine/README.md

 ### Handling Conditions

-The `Type` field in `FDialogueCondition` determines how to evaluate the condition:
+The `Type` field in `ConditionStruct` determines how to evaluate the condition:

 - **Always** — condition is always true, display the text/choice
 - **Bool** — check if the boolean variable is true